PotionApps/potionx/docs/docs/ui/components.md

 ### BtnLogin

-A button that is styled for the `Login` component.
+A button that is styled for the login route.

 #### Importing BtnLogin
 ```tsx